Ronald Ryan: Escape

-After Ryan was sentenced to Pentridge Prison, he was placed in B Division where he met fellow prisoner Peter John Walker (5 May 1941 – 15 March 2022), who was serving a 12-year sentence for bank robbery.
+After Ryan was sentenced to Pentridge Prison, he was placed in B Division where he met fellow prisoner Peter John Walker, who was serving a 12-year sentence for bank robbery.
 When Ryan was informed that his wife was seeking a divorce, he made a plan to escape from prison.
 Walker decided to go along with him.
 Ryan planned to take himself and his family and flee to Brazil, which did not have an extradition treaty with Australia.
+On 19 December 1965, Ryan and Walker scaled the prison wall and ran across the top of the wall to a prison watchtower, where they took prison officer Helmut Lange hostage, threatening him to open the gate with his own M1 rifle.
+Lange agreed, but deliberately pulled the wrong lever.
+Ryan and Walker then proceeded downstairs with their hostage only to find that the gate would not open.
 At the bottom of the stairs was the night officers' lodge.
 Warder Fred Brown was returning from lunch to relieve Lange when he was confronted by the escapees.
 Brown did not resist.
 When Ryan realised Lange had tricked him, he jabbed the rifle into Lange's back and marched him back up the stairs so Lange could pull the correct lever to open the tower gate.
 The two escapees then exited through the gate into the prison car park.
-To the escapees' dismay there were only two cars in the car park and one had a flat tyre.
+To the escapees' dismay there were only six cars in the car park and five had flat tyres.

 However, they did encounter the prison chaplain, Brigadier James Hewitt of the Salvation Army, in the car park.
 The escapees grabbed Hewitt and used him as a shield.
 Ryan, armed with the rifle, pointed it at Hewitt and demanded his car.
 Prison Officer Bennett in Tower 2 saw the prisoners.
 Ryan called to Bennett to throw down his rifle.
 Bennett ducked out of sight and then got his rifle.

 When Hewitt told Ryan he did not have his car that day, Ryan rifle-butted him in the head causing serious injuries.
 Les Watt, a petrol attendant who watched the escape from a petrol station on Sydney Rd, witnessed Ryan hitting Hewitt with the rifle.
 The escapees then left the badly injured chaplain and Ryan ran out to Champ Street, directly in front of the south-west corner of the prison.

 Walker went south across Church Street toward the adjacent Roman Catholic church in Sydney Road.
 Prison officer Bennett had his rifle aimed at Walker and ordered Walker to halt or he would shoot.
 Walker took cover behind a small wall that bordered the church.
 The prison alarm was raised by Warder Lange, and it began to blow loudly, indicating a prison escape.
 Unarmed warders, Wallis, Mitchinson and Paterson, came running out of the prison's main gate and onto the street.